ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 sipHash64(par1,...)
 ```

-This function [interprets](../../query_language/functions/type_conversion_functions.md#type_conversion_functions-reinterpretAsString) all the input parameters as strings and calculates the hash value for each of them.
-Then combines hashes.

 This is a cryptographic hash function.
 It works at least three times faster than the [MD5](#hash_functions-md5) function.

+Function [interprets](../../query_language/functions/type_conversion_functions.md#type_conversion_functions-reinterpretAsString) all the input parameters as strings and calculates the hash value for each of them.
+Then combines hashes by the following algorithm:

+1. After hashing all the input parameters, the function gets the array of hashes.
+2. Function takes the first and the second elements and calculates a hash for the array of them.
+3. Then the function takes the hash value, calculated at the previous step, and the third element of the initial hash array, and calculates a hash for the array of them.
+4. The previous step is repeated for all the remaining elements of the initial hash array.

 **Parameters**